|This giraffe was having a “bad hair day!” The hair on the female giraffe’s ossicones is usually short and straight up.|

 |Cape buffaloes on the Sabie River in Kruger.|

-Long ago, in 2012 when we booked our first holiday home in Kenya, and then Marloth Park, it was hard for us to even imagine what it would be like living in this type of environment.
+In 2012, when we booked our first holiday home in Kenya and then Marloth Park, it was hard for us even to imagine what it would be like living in this type of environment.

 Unaware at the time as to the degree of potential risks, inconveniences, and challenges we might face spending three months in the bush, we forged ahead tentatively optimistic, hoping to fulfill my lifelong dream of visiting Africa.